Best Decking Options for Poolside Areas

 Timber Decking: The Classic Choice (When Done Right)

-Timber, after all, is the OG deck-building material for good reason.
-It looks great, it feels natural underfoot, and, selected and maintained correctly, it can be quite effective around swimming pools.
+Timber, after all, is the OG deck-building material, for good reason.
+It looks excellent, feels natural underfoot, and when properly selected and maintained, can be quite effective around swimming pools.

 The Good Stuff